magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 Let's consider an example with the following event: maintenance work for the server is scheduled for tomorrow.

-The notification in ThingsBoard may look like this:
+The notification in IoT Hub may look like this:

 {% if docsPrefix == "pe/" or docsPrefix contains "paas/" %}
 ![image](/images/user-guide/notifications/templates/templates-general-pe.png)